lasergoat/DIM/README.md

 **Run The App**

-    grunt dev
+    grunt

-This will begin a watch task which will rebuild the app into the `DIM/build` folder each time a change is saved.
-Until we set up livereload, you'll just need to manually refresh the chrome extension to see your changes.
+This will begin a watch task which will rebuild the app into the `DIM/build` folder each time a change is saved and reload the extension within Chrome.

+If you don't want to start a livereload session or a file watch, just use `grunt dist` which will simply build the extension into the build foler.

 ## Install the Extension in Chrome